yaredwb/FDM1D/docs/index.md

 $$
 --->

-The partial derivatives in the governing PDE, in equation \eqref{eq:1D_consolidation}, can be approximated in various ways with respect to time and space.
+The partial derivatives in the governing PDE can be approximated in various ways with respect to time and space.
 The most common approximations are discussed here.

 ### Explicit Method